-- Set up traffic management (TM) and mark out site.
+- Set up traffic management (TM) and mark out site;

-- Mill out old surface course.
+- Mill out old surface course;

-- Lay new surface course.
+- Lay new surface course;

-- Roll surface and allow it to go off.
+- Roll surface and allow it to go off;

-- Install road markings and studs.
+- Installation of road markings and studs; and

 - Remove TM and open road.

-The works are currently programmed to be completed within the latter half of the 2023/2024 financial year (September 2023 to March 2024 inclusive).
-Works are expected to be completed over four nights, operating between the hours of 19:00 and 07:00.
+The works are currently programmed to be completed within the 2023/2024 financial year (April 2023 to March 2024 inclusive) and are expected to commence on 11th of October 2023.
+Works are expected to be completed over 3 nights, operating between the hours of 19:00 and 07:00.
 Changes in the programme may result in the need for day works.

-TM will consist of single lane closures, facilitated by temporary traffic lights and a convoy system.
+Traffic management (TM) will consist of single lane closures, facilitated by temporary traffic lights and a convoy traffic management system.
 If the programme changes, this may result in amendments to the exact TM requirements.
 Where required, alternative pedestrian routes will be included in the TM setup.